yearn/Yearn-ERC4626-Router/README.md

 - ERC4626RouterBase.withdraw (or redeem) on vault B *to* the router
 - PeripheryPayments.approve(asset, vault C, amount) approves the vault to spend asset of the router
 - ERC4626RouterBase.deposit on destination vault C

+## About ERC-4626

+[EIP-4626: The Tokenized Vault Standard](https://eips.ethereum.org/EIPS/eip-4626) is an ethereum application developer interface for building token vaults and strategies.
+It is meant to consolidate development efforts around "single token strategies" such as lending, yield aggregators, and single-sided staking.

+## ERC4626Router and Base

+ERC-4626 standardizes the interface around depositing and withdrawing tokens from strategies.

+The ERC4626 Router is an ecosystem utility contract (like WETH) which can route tokens in and out of multiple ERC-4626 strategies in a single call.
+Its architecture was inspired by the [Uniswap V3 multicall router](https://github.com/Uniswap/v3-periphery/blob/main/contracts/SwapRouter.sol).

+Basic supported features include:
+* withdrawing from some Vault A and redepositing to Vault B
+* wrapping and unwrapping WETH
+* managing token approvals/transfers
+* slippage protection

+Ultimately the ERC4626 router can support an arbitrary number of withdrawals, deposits, and even distinct token types in a single call, subject to the block gas limit.

+The router is split between the base [ERC4626RouterBase](https://github.com/Schlagonia/Yearn-ERC4626-Router/blob/master/src/Yearn4626RouterBase.sol) which only handles the ERC4626 mutable methods (deposit/withdraw/mint/redeem) and the main router [ERC4626Router](https://github.com/Schlagonia/Yearn-ERC4626-Router/blob/master/src/Yearn4626Router.sol) which includes support for common routing flows and max logic.

 [ERC4626RouterBase](https://github.com/Schlagonia/Yearn-ERC4626-Router/blob/master/src/Yearn4626RouterBase.sol) - basic ERC4626 methods